Ayush2649/React/Readme.md

         - Every time you click a link, the browser sends a request to the server.
         - The server responds with a new HTML document for that route.
         - This causes a full page reload with all resources reloaded (unless cached).

+# Two Types of Component:
+  - Functional Component: It is nothing but a normal JS function which returns some piece of JSX

+  - Class-Based Component: It is nothing but a normal JS class which contains a render method which returns some piece of JSX